Minnesota Vixen: 2019

 In 2019, Ryan McCauley was brought in as head coach along with several other coaching staff including R.J.
 Speidel as the Defensive Coordinator, Matt O'Keefe as Running Backs Coach, and Shaun Mattson with Jim Speidel as Quarterbacks Coaches.
 Furthermore, two long term Vixen players, Jessica Giesemann and Michele Braun retired from their playing careers to step into coaching roles with linebackers and offensive line respectively.
 Coaches J. Alfred Potter, Bruce Brevitz and Jason Cornelison have continued in their respective positions as well to complete the 2019 coaching staff.
 Returning to the Vixen coaching staff to help with wide receivers is former Vixen coach Emilie Sundberg.
 The team moved stadiums to the suburb of Edina and also joined forces with RICCI Media to be the first Women's football team to expand their broadcasts to include all road games as well as home games.

 2020

 In early 2020, the Minnesota Vixen welcomed former standout player Connor Jo Lewis to the coaching staff as the team’s wide receivers coach.
-A respected leader on and off the field, Lewis had an impressive playing career with the Vixen, earning WFA All-American honors in 2018 and 2019, a Team MVP Honorable Mention in 2018, and serving as a team captain.
+Lewis had an impressive playing career with the Vixen, earning WFA All-American honors in 2018 and 2019, a Team MVP Honorable Mention in 2018, and serving as a team captain.
 Known for her versatility, she played both linebacker and quarterback.

 The Vixen were forced to take a year off due to the COVID-19 pandemic.
 While the 2020 season was canceled, players continued to train individually and stay connected virtually.